mig-hub/populate-me/README.md

 Overview
 --------

-Warning: This is a work in process so this is why no gem is currently released with this code.
-If you install the Gem, you would have the version of the branch called `ground-zero`.

 `PopulateMe` is a modular system which provides an admin backend for any Ruby/Rack web application.
 It is made with Sinatra but you can code your frontend with any other Framework like Rails.

 Table of contents
 ----------------